-We are witnessing a solar eclipse today, which can be a memorable experience with proper protection but can lead to permanent visual loss (solar retinopathy) if one looks directly at it.
+We are witnessing a solar eclipse today which requires proper eye care.
+The solar eclipse can be a memorable experience with proper protection but can lead to permanent visual loss (solar retinopathy) if one looks directly at it.
 Even looking at it through dark sunglasses or homemade filters can lead to a similar fate.

 The only proven and safe method is looking at it through solar filters which come in various forms but should meet a world wide standard known as ISO 12312-2.